 Vera Bradley offers a unique, multi-channel sales model, as well as a focus on service and a high level of customer engagement.
 The Company sells its products through two reportable segments: Direct and Indirect.
 The Direct business consists of sales of Vera Bradley products through the Company's full-line and factory outlet stores in the United States, verabradley.com, direct-to-consumer eBay sales, and the Company's annual outlet sale in Fort Wayne, Indiana.
-As of April 30, 2016, the Company operated 111 full-line stores and 41 factory outlet stores.
-The Indirect business consists of sales of Vera Bradley products to approximately 2,600 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third-party e-commerce sites, the Company's wholesale customer in Japan, and third-party inventory liquidators.
+As of April 29, 2017, the Company operated 113 full-line stores and 49 factory outlet stores.
+The Indirect business consists of sales of Vera Bradley products to approximately 2,400 specialty retail locations, substantially all of which are located in the United States, as well as department stores, national accounts, third-party e-commerce sites, the Company's wholesale customer in Japan, third-party inventory liquidators, and licensing.

 The accompanying unaudited consolidated financial statements have been prepared in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC").
-Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been omitted.
-These interim consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the fiscal year ended January 30, 2016, filed with the SEC.
+Accordingly, certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States ("GAAP") have been condensed or omitted as permitted by such rules and regulations.
+These interim condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes included in the Company's Annual Report on Form 10-K for the fiscal year ended January 28, 2017, filed with the SEC.

 The interim financial statements reflect all adjustments that are, in the opinion of management, necessary to present fairly the results for the interim periods presented.
 All such adjustments are of a normal, recurring nature.
-The results of operations for the thirteen weeks ended April 30, 2016, are not necessarily indicative of the results to be expected for the full fiscal year.
+The results of operations for the thirteen weeks ended April 29, 2017, are not necessarily indicative of the results to be expected for the full fiscal year.